Cobasna ammunition depot

-The Cobasna ammunition depot is a large ammunition depot located in the village of Cobasna.
+The Cobasna ammunition depot, formally the 1411th Artillery Ammunition Depot (Depozitul de muniții de artilerie nr.
+1411; 1411-й артиллерийский склад боеприпасов), is a large ammunition depot located in the village of Cobasna.
 Legally and internationally recognized as part of Moldova as a whole, the unrecognized breakaway state of Transnistria controls the village and the ammunition depot and has denied access to international observers, an exception being the Russian military forces located in the region ever since the end of the Transnistria War in 1992.
-Currently, civilian access to the ammunition depot is restricted and only the Russian and Transnistrian authorities have detailed information regarding the amount and situation of the stored weapons.
-The ammunition depot was created in the 1940s, when Transnistria was under the former Soviet Union (USSR).
-At the time, it held important strategic value.
+Outside access to the ammunition depot is effectively prohibited.
+Only the Russian and Transnistrian authorities have detailed information regarding the amount and state of the stored weapons.

+History

+The ammunition depot's Military Unit Number is 72431.
+The original directive for the establishment of the depot was issued by the Red Army General Staff on 28 July 1941.
+In accordance with this directive, the depot was established in Kungur, now in Perm Krai, Russia, on 11 August of the same year.
+Starting from 30 January 1942, during World War II, the depot supplied Red Army units and formations of the Volkhov Front in Budogoshch, Kharkiv, Kirovohrad, Kremenchuk, Moscow, Oryol, Poltava and Vyshny Volochyok.
+From July 1945 to May 1949, the depot was located in Voznesensk, now in Odesa Oblast, Ukraine.
+Since May 1949, it is hosted in its current location in Cobasna.
+Until January 1992, the ammunition depot was subordinated to the Odesa Military District, forming part of the 14th Guards Army from then to April 1995 and since then being part of the Operational Group of Russian Forces (OGRF).
+The core of the OGRF consists of 70 to 100 Russian officers, with the rest being Transnistrian locals employed as soldiers.
+Troops of the OGRF are rotated once every six months.
+The OGRF is around 1,500 troops-strong.

 The Cobasna ammunition depot has been referred to as one of the largest if not the largest ammunition depot in Eastern Europe and contains up to 20,000 tons of Soviet-era weapons from the 14th Guards Army of the USSR and also from the former states of Czechoslovakia and East Germany.
-Currently, it is guarded by around 1,500 Russian soldiers.
 Ever since Russia's conflict with Ukraine, there has been growing distress in Moldova for the Cobasna ammunition depot, with some believing that the weapons there could be used in a potential future military conflict.
 Additionally, the Academy of Sciences of Moldova determined that an explosion of the weapons located in the ammunition depot, which passed their expiry date long ago, would be equivalent to the atomic bombings of Hiroshima and Nagasaki.
 Concern for such an event increased following the 2020 Beirut explosion.